Guidelines and Handbooks for Free Download

 The European Choral Association – Europa Cantat is a partner in the project SHIFT – Shared Initiatives for Training, coordinated by the European Music Council and co-funded by the European Union Erasmus+ Programme.

-The partners will produce online manuals and guidelines during these two next years (December 2019-December 2021) on the following themes:
+The partners will produced online manuals and guidelines between December 2019 and January 2022 on the following themes:

 - Cultural Leadership

-- Inclusion (in the responsibility of the European Choral Association – Europa Cantat)
+- Inclusion (in the responsibility of the European Choral Association)

 - Gender & Power-Relations